DaveVoorhis/Wrapd/docs/tutorial.md

 ## Step 3 - Create a Database Subproject ##

 Connecting to a database, even an empty one, is fundamental to Wrapd's way of working.
-You need to start with a (possibly empty) database!

-For development purposes, you may wish to launch a Docker container that hosts your target DBMS.
-The [Wrapd demo](https://github.com/DaveVoorhis/Wrapd-demo) project provides a good illustration of this, along with a sample docker-compose.yml file to launch an appropriate container.
+You need to start with a (possibly empty) database.
+You can use your own or the Docker-based MySQL DBMS instance described above, but the remainder of this tutorial assumes you're using the Docker-based MySQL DBMS instance, or at least equivalent settings and credentials with your own database.

 First, let's turn the *utilities* subproject into a *database* subproject.
 It will provide connectivity to a SQL DBMS, and will be used by the other subprojects.